phac-nml/biohansel/docs/source/user-docs/output.rst

 1. Total matching k-mers is within 5% of the expected value

-2. 3 or more k-mers are missing for the final subtype call (Error 3a)
+2. 3 or more k-mers are missing for the final genotype call (Error 3a)

 |inconsistent|